 Starting this journey, I decided to go with neutral vendor certifications for Cloud and Information Security which is the Certificate of Cloud Security Knowledge (CCSK) by Cloud Security Alliance (CSA), the Certified Cloud Security Professional (CCSP) certification by the International Information System Security Certification Consortium (ISC)², and the Certified Information Security Manager (CISM) by Information Systems Audit and Control Association (ISACA).
 These are the most highly regarded certifications for cybersecurity leaders and practitioners.
 However, it is not that easy to get any of these certifications as you need to invest a lot of time and money during the certification process.

 I believe in vendor-neutral certifications, and I don’t trust marketing.
-The good news is, the knowledge that you acquire by attaining any of these certifications will help you to apply and secure your information and IT/Cloud environment whether the data is located on Microsoft Azure, Google GCP, Amazon AWS, hybrid, or complete on-premises.
+The good news is, that the knowledge that you acquire by attaining any of these certifications will help you to apply and secure your information and IT/Cloud environment whether the data is located on Microsoft Azure, Google GCP, Amazon AWS, hybrid, or complete on-premises.

 After 4 months of intense preparation, I am so happy and grateful now that I passed the CISM exam on the first attempt.